dynnian/neodotfiles/README.md

 - dwm and the suckless tools available here are made by the suckless guys at [https://suckless.org](https://suckless.org).
 - herbe is made by dudik and available [here](https://github.com/dudik/herbe).
 - tiramisu is made by Sweets and available [here](https://github.com/Sweets/tiramisu).
+- dwmblocks is made by torrinfail and available [here](https://github.com/torrinfail/dwmblocks)

 ## License